DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/layertools.rst

    *  - **Extent**
       - ``OUTPUT``
       - [vector: polygon]
-      - Output (polygon) vector layer with the extent (minimum bounding box)
+      - Output (polygon) vector layer with a feature representing the bounding box of input features.
+        Provided information are the minimum and maximum x and y coordinates, the x and y coordinates of the center point, the area, perimeter, height and weight of the polygon feature.

 Python code
 ...........